za3k/qr-backup/docs/FAQ.md

 - Protect against fire damage.
 The best way to protect against fire damage to paper is to have a copy in another building.

 ## What are the design goals of qr-backup?
+Okay, nobody asks this, but it's the most frequent reason I say no to a feature request.

 - It should be very easy to restore the backup
 - It should actually work on my actual computer, on default settings
 - It should actually work with low-quality hardware (ex bad black-and-white printer and bad webcam)